mhrosas/mhrosas.github.io/publications.md

 1. Reduced Kronecker coefficients and counter-examples to Mulmuley's saturation conjecture SH, (2009).
-     > with an appendix by professor Ketan Mulmuley\
+     > with Emmanuel Briand, Rosa Orellana and with an appendix by professor Ketan Mulmuley\\
-     > with Emmanuel Briand, Rosa Orellana\
      > Computational Complexity, Volume 18.
 4\
      > [Arxiv](https://arxiv.org/abs/0810.3163)